jbjoeburns/IAC/ansible/ansible.md

 # Other useful playbooks

-**Remember to change the 'hosts' to the appropriate host in your case!**
+**Remember to change the 'hosts' variable in the playbook to the appropriate host in your case!**

+Playbook to install nginx is provided in the section above, and the one to change config files is provided in the next section.

 Blocker: If you get error `E:Malformed entry` then delete the offending file (it will be named in the error) on the agent.

-Playbook to do this:
+Playbook to delete files:
 ```
 ---
 - hosts: web